Auguste Comte: Positive stage

 Or on the other hand, if one destroys the old society, "without ever replacing it, the people march onwards towards total anarchy,".
 If the society is continuously chipped away without being replaced with new ideal societal structures, then society will fall deeper back into its old faults.
 The burdens will grow deep and entangle the platforms for the new society, thus prohibiting progress, and ultimately fulfilling the cursed seesaw of remodeling and destroying society.
 Hence, according to Comte, to design a successful new society, one must keep the balance of reconstruction and deconstruction.
-This balance allows for progress to continue without fault.

 Predictions

 Auguste Comte is well known for writing in his book The Positive Philosophy that people would never learn the chemical composition of the stars.
 This has been called a very poor prediction regarding human limits in science.
 In thirty years people were beginning to learn the composition of stars through spectroscopy.

+Auguste Comte and reflexivity

+Beyond Comte's substantive theoretical corpus, a less well-known yet interesting aspect of his work is his reflections upon the relation between self and knowledge production.
+Comte was troubled by the problem of how an individual that is the product of actually existing society could produce science aimed at transforming said society, and speaks in Positive Polity of a process of self-transformation aimed at improving himself as a knowledge producer.
+As the methodologist Audrey Alejandro has elaborated, these considerations by Comte foreshadow key concerns in contemporary social science regarding the importance of reflexivity, meaning by this the necessity to be critically aware and to assess the ways personal dispositions and unconscious discourses shape the production of knowledge.
+Moving forward, Alejandro has seen in Comte a foundation to develop a reflexive discourse analysis (RDA) framework, so as to provide social scientists with applicable tools from discourse analysis for the task of implementing reflexivity in practice.